 - You can bookmark our Ninja air fryer recipes page, we add to that weekly.

 - Grab our favorite Foodi cookbook here, and this set of wooden utensils work great so your pot doesn’t get scratched!

 - Then join our Ninja Facebook group where you can share and find more ideas you’ll love.
 We have an air fryer page that shares daily ideas too.

 If you need to know how to cook frozen meat in a pressure cooker, we have information on that.
 NO, you aren’t the only forgetful one. 😉

 We have few tips on how to make the best pressure cooker beef ever.
+I suggest you follow them for this cut, a Ninja Foodi tri tip, and any other thick piece.
 The first one has to do with the way you release the steam, that is key!

 There are many different type of roasts out there as you know.
 You can use several varieties, some are less expensive than others.
 If you want to use the best I suggest a top round roast like this one: